Cubits11/ghost_ritual/README.md

 # Ghost Ritual – Encrypted Emotional Haiku Vault

-A 20-line sacred journaling ritual.
+A sub-60 line sacred journaling ritual.
 You write what hurts.
 Ghost responds with a poetic whisper.
 Both are encrypted and stored privately.

 ## ✨ Features